 2. The Notice Was Not Served Properly

 California law mandates specific methods for serving the notice, including personal delivery, substituted service (leaving it with a responsible person at the property), or posting it conspicuously and mailing a copy.
-Failure to follow these procedures can invalidate the notice.
+Failing to follow California’s rules for serving a 3 day notice to vacate can invalidate the notice.

 If you only leave the notice under your tenant’s door without attempting personal service or mailing a copy, the tenant can challenge the validity of the eviction process.